tmcarlisle/WPLesson/index.md

 <img src="images/class-pages.png" alt="windows" class="center"/>

 ### Add a Feature Image
-To add a large feature images at the top of a page, click on *Set featured image* located on the pages right navigation.
+To add a large, featured image at the top of a page, click on *Set featured image* located on the page's right navigation.

 <img src="images/class-featureimage.png" alt="windows" class="center"/>

 ### Adding Blocks (text, images, videos, etc)
 WordPress has started incorporating *blocks* for building a website.
-When clicking on the + sign, you'll see there are lots of choices of different kinds of blocks of content to add, such an image, text, groups of images, or a combination of text and image.
+When clicking on the + sign, you'll see there are several types of blocks from which to choose, such as an image, text, group of images, or a combination of text and image.
+For now, let's choose image.

 <img src="images/class-blocks.png" alt="windows" class="left"/>

-To add an image, either drag the file from your desktop into the media box or click on *Upload* to access the files you want to upload.
+To add an image to the block, either drag the file from your desktop into the media box or click on *Upload* to access the files you want to upload.

 <img src="images/class-addmedia.png" alt="windows" class="center"/>